 Hypofibrinogenemia has been attributed to intratumoral fibrinolysis.

-The modalities used to aid in the diagnosis of hepatic hemangiomas include ultrasonography, dynamic contrast-enhanced computed tomography (CT) scanning, nuclear medicine studies using technetium-99m (99m Tc)–labeled RBCs, magnetic resonance imaging (MRI), hepatic arteriography, and digital subtraction angiography.
+The modalities used to aid in the diagnosis of hepatic hemangiomas include ultrasonography, dynamic contrast-enhanced computed tomography (CT) scanning, nuclear medicine studies using technetium-99m (99m Tc)–labeled red blood cells (RBCs), magnetic resonance imaging (MRI), hepatic arteriography, and digital subtraction angiography (DSA).

 The addition of color Doppler to routine ultrasonography provides qualitative and quantitative data and increases the sensitivity and specificity of the test.
 Serial ultrasonographic examinations can be used to monitor any increase in size of the hemangioma over time.

 The use of microbubble-enhanced ultrasonography has been studied.
-Lesions show peripheral puddles and pools of enhancement that expand in a centripetal pattern during the portal venous phase of enhancement.
+Lesions show peripheral puddles and pools of enhancement that expand in a centripetal pattern (progressing inward toward the center) during the portal venous phase of enhancement.
 With delayed imaging, the lesion may completely "fill in."
 However, complete enhancement might not occur in large lesions where central thrombosis or scarring may be present.

-In general, the finding on ultrasonography of a suspected hemangioma should be diagnostically integrated with CT scan or MRI to ensure a correct diagnosis.
+In general, the finding on ultrasonography of a suspected hemangioma should be diagnostically integrated with computed tomography (CT) scanning or magnetic resonance imaging (MRI) to ensure a correct diagnosis.

 Dynamic contrast-enhanced CT scanning is preferred to routine CT scanning.
-When requesting a CT scan to investigate a liver mass, the physician should inform the radiologist about the need for nonenhanced, arterial, portal venous, and delayed imaging (the so-called triple phase CT with delayed imaging).
+When requesting a CT scan to investigate a liver mass, the physician should inform the radiologist about the need for nonenhanced, arterial, portal venous, and delayed imaging (the so-called triple-phase CT scanning with delayed imaging).

 Hepatic hemangiomas are typically hypodense on precontrast imaging.
 In the arterial phase, there may be enhancement of the peripheral portions of the lesion.
 There may be ring enhancement or globular enhancement.
 The center of the lesion typically remains hypodense.